Centerpin Fishing From A Guides Perspective

 Centerpin Fishing Rivers

-Centerpin fishing is great in any river wider than 20 feet.
-Centerpin fishing can also be good in slow-moving water as well as very fast water.
-The best rivers for Centerpin fishing are 3 feet deep up to 15 feet deep.
+Centerpin fishing is great in any river wider than 20 feet but under the right conditions, you could even fish in small creeks.
+Centerpin fishing is very effective in slow-moving water as well as very fast water.
+The best rivers for Centerpin fishing are 3 feet deep up to 12 feet deep.

-It’s difficult to Centerpin fish in shallow water under 3 feet deep so it’s best to use the advanced bottom bouncing method I discuss on my Bottom Bouncing page.
-You can use a Centerpin reel to do botton bouncing too.
+It’s difficult to Centerpin fish in shallow water under 3 feet deep so it’s best to use the advanced bottom bouncing method I discuss on my Bottom Bouncing page for sections of the river under 2 feet deep.
+You can also use your Centerpin reel to do bottom bouncing.

 The Centerpin Reel

-The Centerpin Reel is the most important part of Centerpin fishing and it’s the reason why Centerpin fishing is so productive.
+When it comes to Centerpin fishing for steelhead, the Centerpin reel is the most important part and it’s the reel that makes Centerpin fishing so productive.

-The Centerpin reel looks like a large fly reel but a Centerpin reel has no drag system and is meant for regular fishing lines that you might use on a spinning reel.
+The Centerpin reel looks like a large fly reel but a Centerpin reel has no drag system, it fee-spools both ways, and it is meant for regular fishing lines that you might use on a spinning reel.

 Centerpin reels allow the anglers to get long smooth drifts when using a float to present the bait to the fish.